Severe Herx Reactions: When Symptoms Escalate Quickly

 Why Symptoms Can Escalate Quickly

-A key pattern is inflammatory response.
-Symptom worsening is thought to result from cytokine release triggered by bacterial breakdown.
+Symptom worsening is thought to result from inflammatory cytokine release triggered by bacterial breakdown during treatment.

-When Borrelia bacteria are disrupted during treatment, immune activation can temporarily intensify symptoms.
+When Borrelia bacteria are disrupted during therapy, immune activation can temporarily intensify symptoms.

-This helps explain why patients may feel worse before they feel better.
+This inflammatory response helps explain why some patients feel worse before they feel better.

 This pattern may overlap with day-to-day symptom variability.
 See why Lyme symptoms change every day.